Company: 4 Georgia poultry workers dead from coronavirus

 "It's too little too late here,” Edgar Fields, president of the union's Southeast Council, said in a statement Friday.

-The Georgia Department of Public Health reported Friday that 650 deaths statewide have been linked to the virus.
-Infections have been confirmed in more than 17,100 people.
+The Georgia Department of Public Health reported Friday that at least 668 deaths statewide have been linked to the virus.
+Infections have been confirmed in more than 17,400 people.
 About 20% of them were hospitalized.

 In Georgia's rural southwest corner, where the Camilla plant is located, the rate of coronavirus infections and deaths have outpaced far more densely populated regions of the state.
 The union said many plant employees live in neighboring Dougherty County, which leads Georgia with 91 coronavirus deaths.